 WSOP Daily Deepstacks

 Want to experience the Rio during the WSOP, but don’t have $1,500+ buy-ins handy?
 The Daily Deepstacks may be for you.
-The WSOP holds four Deepstack tournaments each day with buy-ins ranging from $150 (our sweet spot!) up to $365.
+The WSOP holds four Deepstack tournaments each day with buy-ins ranging from $150 (our sweet spot!) up to $400.
 The four tournaments vary in structure and format.
 You’ll want to check the schedule to decide which is right for you.
+This year, the WSOP is even offering a Seniors (50+) and a PLO Daily Deepstack once per week.
 The Deepstacks allow you to take in all of the World Series madness without parting with too much cash.
 And who knows, you may find Phil Hellmuth killing time in the seat next to you!

 Goliath Phamous Poker Series

 Planet Hollywood hosts the Goliath Phamous Poker Series in June.
 This series has a wide range of tournaments with varying buy-ins.
 However, like the WSOP, it has a couple of daily events.
 We would advise avoiding the Daily $80 tournament at all costs.
 With a whopping 28% rake, 12,000 chips and only 20 minute blinds, this one is bingo poker at it’s finest.
-For only $50 more you can play the nightly Doublestack Turbo.
-While labelled “Turbo”, this tournament has the same 20 minute blinds, but starts with a healthy 20,000 chips.
-It also features bounties.
-So even if you don’t finish money, you can earn some of your buy-in back.
+While last year we would have recommended the nightly double-stack turbo, for 2019 Planet Hollywood has cut the stack from 20,000 to 10,000.
+It is no longer such a bargain.
+However, the Phamous Poker Series still has some good tournaments on offer.
+For example, their Low Roller NLH, which for $140 offers 20k chips, 30 minute blinds and a much more reasonable 22% rake.

 Orleans Summer Poker Series

 The Orleans hosts a summer tournament series as well.
 The Orleans boasts that its poker room was voted Best in Vegas by the readers of the Las Vegas Review-Journal.
-While we have previously visited, we’ll definitely be playing there this week.
-The Orleans summer series has a couple of excellent low buy-in tournaments.
-There is a $150 bounty tournament offering 15,000 chips and 30 minute blinds including bounties.
-There is also a $130 tournament with a similar structure (but no bounties) and a $20,000 guarantee.
-Both look quite appealing.
+We really enjoyed our previous visit to the Orleans and we’ll definitely be playing there in June.
+Most days at 11am, the Orleans summer series offers an excellent low buy-in tournament.
+This is a $150 tournament offering 15,000 chips and 30 minute blinds with a $20,000 guarantee.
 I think we may be heading over to the bounty tournament while in Vegas.5 Ways to Enjoy the WSOP Without Spending $10,000Click To Tweet

 WSOP Single Table Satellites

 Itching to play the $1,000 Ladies event or $1,500 Razz tournament but the buy-in is too steep?
-Single table satellites, a Sit-n-Go series that runs throughout the WSOP, are an option.
-Buy-ins start at $125, and winners are rewarded in lammers.
+Try your hand at the single table satellites, a Sit-n-Go series that runs throughout the WSOP.
+Buy-ins start at $70 and winners are rewarded in lammers.
 Lammers can be exchanged for tournament buy-ins for any WSOP event.
 They also can be sold for a slight discount if you decide not to play the larger event.
 Starting stacks are short and blinds increase rapidly in satellites, so play is pretty wild.
 These events are not for the nit or the faint of heart.
 Satellites run continuously through the day.
 Just go to the Rio STS cage, buy in, and as soon as a table fills, your event will begin.
 If you want to enter a bracelet event on the cheap, the satellites are definitely an option.

 There are certainly many ways to enjoy Vegas during the WSOP.
 If you’re looking to play poker at a reasonable cost, you will find these five options a good bet.